Paradoxial8172/Paramath/README.md

 - Example Python files located ```/Paramath/examples/```.
 - Directions on how to use this library.

-## My Personal Motive Behind The Paramath Project.
-Message from developer:
+## Important!!
+Please Read Before Using Paramath

+Dear Python Developer:

     I personally started this project to teach myself on how to implement powerful mathematical algorithms into any Python project.
 Over time, this project has grown to have nearly 100 different functions/methods.
 This project has also grown into something that I am quite proud of to have, and I hope those who use it, have good experiences.
 Something worth mentioning...
 Is that the Paramath project is constantly being developed and tested.
-There are chances where some newer functions or methods that are recently added may not be 100% accurate or may rely off of approximations.
-Of course though, this is subject to change.
-As the developer of this project I have had fun making, I want to ensure the best out of this project.
-If you happen to encounter any bugs or instances where a result is heavily incorrect, please let me know!
+That means that there are going to be bugs within this project.
+I hope to squash these bugs as soon as possible if and when they arise.
+Keep in mind that some of the functions/methods that are recently added are ones that are most likely to contain bugs, and results may not be what are intended, or they may be inaccurate.
+With this in mind, feel free to check out Paramath for yourself and feel free to let me know about any bugs you may find.
+Thank you for using Paramath!

+    ...
+Tamer Alssaleh

 View [Paramath](https://pypi.org/project/paramath/) on PyPi!

 ## VERSION
-0.1.2 | August 1 2024
+0.1.2 | August 2 2024
 ## INSTALL
 - Use package manager [pip](https://pip.pypa.io/en/stable/) and run the following command in your command prompt.
 ```bash